openmelody/mt-plugin-configassistant/README.md

 This plugin is installed [just like any other Movable Type Plugin](http://www.majordojo.com/2008/12/the-ultimate-guide-to-installing-movable-type-plugins.php).

+One important note is that this plugin should be installed into Movable Type's `addons` directory.
+Installing this plugin into any other directory will potentially cripple your installation.
+So please be careful.

+Also be aware that if you are upgrading from a previous version, you should remove any copy of Config Assistant from your plugins directory if one is installed there.

 # Reference and Documentation

 ## Using Config Assistant for Theme Options